How To Reduce Your Anxiety When Dating New People

 As you consider your life and relationship goals, be careful not to lump them together unnecessarily.
 For example, maybe you’re anxious about finding a partner because you’re getting older and want children.
 If so, would it relieve some pressure to freeze your eggs/sperm?
 It might also be worth asking yourself whether you really need a partner to become a parent or whether single parenthood could work for you.

 Maybe revisiting your goals won’t reveal anything helpful.
-On the other hand, you might realize that you can still achieve certain goals without a partner.
+On the other hand, you might realize that you can still achieve certain goals without or before you have a partner.
 That realization could take some of the urgency and anxiety out of the dating experience.

 Shift your perspective